Sustainable Breweries

 - DEEP presentation to CT Brewers Guild, March 2021

-2. Several neighboring states and beyond have been providing pollution prevention assistance to breweries, wineries and distilleries.
-They have compiled useful information ranging from supply chain sustainability to resource conservation.
-Check out the links below for case studies and other information:
+2. Several New England states and beyond have been providing pollution prevention assistance to breweries, wineries and distilleries.
+Find case studies and other useful information ranging from supply chain sustainability to resource conservation below:

 - New York State Pollution Prevention Institute has a variety of case studies on craft beverage facilities highlighting energy efficiency, water conservation and other measures to reduce pollution and save money (sort by selecting craft beverages from the "Industry" drop-down menu).